Dr. Philip Benson

-The research of the group focuses on how rocks deform, under what conditions of pressure and temperature, and how the physics of the process generate signals such as seismicity that be used to better understand our natural world.
-Earthquakes, whether small or large, are a ubiquitous method for monitoring rock deformational processes across a wide scale, from deep megathrust earthquakes such as the great Tohuku earthquake of 2011 (Japan), to volcano-tectonic earthquakes that commonly precede eruptions, to small, localised, tremors associated with mining, fluid injection, and geothermal activity.
-By understanding the physics behind these processes, the research of the Rock Mechanics Laboratory seeks to better link seismic and elastic wave velocity data to the pressure conditions and failure characteristics of the rock mass.
+The research of the RML focuses on how rocks deform, under what conditions of pressure and temperature, and how the physics of the process generate signals such as seismicity that be used to better understand our natural world.
+Earthquakes, whether small or large, are a ubiquitous method for monitoring rock deformational processes across a wide scale, from deep megathrust earthquakes such as the great Tohuku earthquake of 2011 (Japan), to small, localised, tremors associated with mining, fluid injection, and geothermal activity.
+By understanding the physics behind these processes, the RML seeks to better link seismic and elastic wave velocity data to the pressure conditions and failure characteristics of the rock mass.
 To achieve this, we use the latest technology in high pressure rock deformation machines, equipped with systems for controlling stress, strain, temperature and fluid flow, and instrumented with advanced Acoustic Emission recording technology – the laboratory analogue of a natural earthquake.
-Although our key focus is on fundamental rock deformation and tectonophyics, the laboratory also has a rich history (50+ years) in the applied geosciences, supporting teaching and research on a wide variety of engineering geology and geotechnics topics.
+Our main research themes are fluid-driven seismic activity (from volcanotectonics to geotermal exploration) and seismogenic properties of rock sand minerals; and we also have a rich history (50+ years) in the applied geosciences, supporting teaching and research on a wide variety of engineering geology and geotechnics topics.

 Instron 60 tonne uniaxial press: The workhorse of the laboratory is a 600 kN uniaxial loading frame equipped with ancillary pressure systems to provide confining pressure via a simple Hoek-type cell.
 Force and strain are digitally logged, and a 2 channel Physical Acoustics PCI-2 AE setup allows fracturing to be measured.